Have you been looking to create a chore chart for kids that works?

-A great way to create a chore chart for multiple children is to start by writing down their name and age on a blank piece of paper and making a list of age-appropriate chores for each child.
+A great way to create a chore chart for multiple children is to start by writing down their names and age on a blank piece of paper and making a list of age-appropriate chores for each child.

 Once all chores are listed, plug each chore in your chore chart by making sure no chores or tasks are repeated on the same day.
 Unless, of course, you want them to work on a particular chore together.

 You can use the same chore chart week after week and make future changes as you see fit.